pinellolab/haystack_bio/README.md

     python setup.py install

-The setup will automatically create a folder in your HOME folder called *HAYASTACK\_dependencies*, and will put all the required dependencies here (if this folder is deleted, HAYSTACK will not work!)
+**IMPORTANT**: The setup will automatically create a folder in your HOME folder called *HAYASTACK\_dependencies*, and will put all the required dependencies there. __If this folder is deleted, HAYSTACK will not work!__

-If you want to put the folder in a different location, you need to set the environment variable: *HAYSTACK\_DEPENDENCIES\_FOLDER*.
+If you want to put the folder in a different location, you need to set the environment variable:

+    HAYSTACK_DEPENDENCIES_FOLDER

-For example to put the folder in /home/lpinello/other_stuff you can write in the terminal *BEFORE* the installation:
+For example to put the folder in /home/lpinello/other_stuff you can write in the terminal **BEFORE** the installation:

     export HAYSTACK_DEPENDENCIES_FOLDER=/home/lpinello/other_stuff